OPEN CALLS FOR RESIDENCIES AT THE FOUNDATION

 Fellows are housed in private apartments with kitchens on the Foundation’s campus, all with views of the Mediterranean and the Port of Cassis.
 A stipend of 600US$ per month is available, as is coverage of basic travel expenses to and from Cassis.
 Spouses, partners, and children over six are welcome.
 Children must be enrolled in and attending school or off-campus activities.

 Applications must be in English, although recommendations and work samples may be in English or French.
-For full guidelines in PDF format on how to apply, please click here.
+For the 2015 guidelines in PDF format on how to apply, please click here.
+Note that these guidelines are approximative and are likely to be slightly revised for the 2016/2017 Fellowship Applications.